The Stained Glass Windows of St. Leonard Church

-The Word This is an abstract description of how the Word of God descends like fire to inflame the hearts and minds of all humanity.
+This window is an abstract description of how the Word of God descends like fire to inflame the hearts and minds of all humanity.

-The Eucharist Inspired by the word (note the red "leaves" at the bottom) and fed with the Body of Christ, this window gives an abstract indication of how e rise like "pruned branches of new growth" toward heaven.
+Inspired by the word (note the red "leaves" at the bottom) and fed with the Body of Christ, this window gives an abstract indication of how we rise like "pruned branches of new growth" toward heaven.

-The Sacred Heart This window is based on the traditional depiction of Jesus exposing his wounded heart as described by St. Gertrude in the 12th century, and later by St. Margaret Mary Alacoque, whose instruction of devotion to the Sacred Heart is used world-wide.
+This window is based on the traditional depiction of Jesus exposing his wounded heart, as described by St. Gertrude in the 12th century, and later by St. Margaret Mary Alacoque, whose instruction of devotion to the Sacred Heart is used world-wide.

-St. Joseph St. Joseph holds a carpenter square and staff of lilies and so is depicted as "The Worker" and "Husband of Mary."
-He is the patron of workers, the Americas, families, fathers, travelers and a "happy death."
+St. Joseph holds a carpenter square and a staff of lilies and so is depicted as "The Worker" and "Husband of Mary."
+St. Joseph is the patron saint of workers, the Americas, families, fathers, travelers and a happy death.

-St. Anne St Ann is by very long tradition known as the mother of the Blessed Virgin Mary.
-As such she is also the grandmother of Jesus, Son of God.
-She is the patroness of grandmothers, women in labor and miners-comparing Jesus to gold and Mary to silver.
+St. Anne is, by very long tradition, known as the mother of the Blessed Virgin Mary.
+As such she is also the grandmother of Jesus, the Son of God.
+St. Anne is the patron saint of grandmothers, women in labor, and miners-comparing Jesus to gold and Mary to silver.

-St. Anthony St. Anthony was a contemporary of St. Francis of Assisi and a priest of the Franciscan order.
+St. Anthony was a contemporary of St. Francis of Assisi and a priest of the Franciscan order.
 He was a great preacher and teacher.
-He is patron of lost articles, horses, lower animals, mail and mail carriers, travelers, starvation and those involved with hospitality.
+St. Anthony is the patron saint of lost articles, horses, lower animals, mail and mail carriers, travelers, starvation and those involved with hospitality.

-St. Agnes St. Agnes (meaning chaste or pure) was only thirteen years old (3rd century) when she suffered martyrdom as she claimed God as her spouse and refused to marry.
-After many attacks she was killed by the sword.
-She is the patroness of young girls, chastity, gardeners, rape survivors and virgins.
+St. Agnes (meaning chaste or pure) was only thirteen years old, when in the 3rd century she suffered martyrdom as she claimed God as her spouse and refused to marry.
+After many attacks, she was killed by the sword.
+St. Agnes is the patron saint of young girls, chastity, gardeners, rape survivors and virgins.

-The Four Evangelists The Four Evangelists (Gospel writers of the Bible) is in the narthex across from the Sacristy.
-They are depicted in their order in the Bible from left to right in their assigned from from the Revelation as the four beasts: Matthew (a man), Mark (a lion), Luke (an ox) and John (a soaring eagle.
+The window of the Four Evangelists (Gospel writers of the Bible) is located in the narthex across from the Sacristy.
+The Gospel writers are depicted in their order in the Bible from left to right and are in their assigned form from the Book of Revelation as the four beasts: Matthew (a man), Mark (a lion), Luke (an ox) and John (a soaring eagle).